Parliament to decide the fate of Chief Justice nominee Justice Gertrude Torkornoo on June 6

 The future of Justice Gertrude Araba Esaaba Torkornoo as the Chief Justice of Ghana will be determined tomorrow as Parliament reconvenes to deliberate on her appointment.

-Following her nomination by President Nana Addo Dankwa Akufo-Addo, Justice Torkornoo underwent a vetting process on May 26.
+Following her nomination by President Nana Addo Dankwa Akufo-Addo, Justice Torkornoo was vetted on May 26.

 This vetting took place two days after Justice Kwasi Anin Yeboah retired as Chief Justice upon reaching the mandatory retirement age of 70 years.

-Following the vetting, members of the National Democratic Congress (NDC) Parliamentary Minority on the Appointments Committee of Parliament refrained from voting on the President's nominee for Chief Justice, Mrs. Justice Gertrude Araba Esaaba Sackey Torkornoo.
+Following the vetting, members of the National Democratic Congress (NDC) Parliamentary Minority on the Appointments Committee of Parliament refrained from voting on the president's nominee for Chief Justice, Justice Gertrude Araba Esaaba Sackey Torkornoo.

 The statement emphasized that while the same nominee had been vetted and approved by the Appointments Committee as a justice of the Supreme Court in 2019, Minority Members needed to assess the nominee's decisions on all other cases, including the James Gyakye Quayson case since the previous vetting.